-Eating Establishment.
+Eating and Drinking -Establishment.- A business establishment that prepares and serves food and beverages to patrons and may include the sale of alcohol.
 A facility that prepares and sells food and drink that may or may not have alcoholic beverage sales.
-If allowed in no case can alcoholic beverage sales exceed 70% of the business's total annual sales.
+If allowed in no ease can alcoholic beverage sales exceed 70% of the business's total annual sales.

 Education Facility.
-Public or parochial pre-primary, primary, grade, junior-high, high preparatory school or academy; junior college, college or university, if public or founded or conducted by or under the sponsorship of a religious or charitable organization.
+Public or parochial pre primary, primary, grade, junior high, high preparatory school or academy; junior college, college or university, if public or founded or conducted by or under the sponsorship of a religious or charitable organization.